pwelagedara/django_nba_starter/README.md

 #### Without virtual environments

-> *It has been observed that Django management commands threw errors when executed from a shell script.
-Therefore do not use the helper scripts here.*
+> ***NOTE:*** *It has been observed that Django management commands threw errors when executed from a shell script.
+No attempt has been made to solve the issue.
+Thus do not use helper scripts here.*

 ##### ***Step 1:*** Clone the project and `cd` into the project directory.
 ```shell